prefab-cloud/prefab-cloud-docs-web/docs/sdks/react-native.md

 Config values are accessed the same way as feature flag values.
 You can use `isEnabled` as a convenience for boolean values, and `get` works for all data types.

-By default configs are not sent to client SDKs.
+By default configs are not sent to frontend SDKs.
 You must enable access for each individual config.
-You can do this by checking the "Send to client SDKs" checkbox when creating or editing a config.
+You can do this by checking the "Send to frontend SDKs" checkbox when creating or editing a config.

 ## Dealing with Loading States

-The Prefab client needs to load your feature flags from the [Prefab CDN](/docs/explanations/concepts/client-sdks) before they are available.
+The Prefab client needs to load your feature flags from the [Prefab CDN](/docs/explanations/concepts/frontend-sdks) before they are available.
 This means there will be a brief period when the client is in a loading state.
 If you call the `usePrefab` hook during loading, you will see the following behavior.

 ```jsx
 const { get, isEnabled, loading } = usePrefab();